97dawn/music-genre-classification/README.md

 # Download AU files
 If you want to see the dataset, follow these steps.
-However, since we've already preprocessed the au files into images, you don't have to preprocess the music files because it will take time.
+However, you can't use au files because our code is set for reading images that are preprocessed from audio files.
 1. Download GTZAN set in {http://marsyasweb.appspot.com/download/data_sets/}
 2. Click "Download the GTZAN genre collection"
 3. Download the dataset in the same folder where the model directory is.